Đorđe Andrejević Kun: Involvement in the Spanish Civil War

 In Paris, Kun stayed with Baruh again before returning to Yugoslavia in 1938.
 As he had a passport with which he traveled to the World's fair, he returned to the country legally.
 All of his drawings were left in Paris and later sent to Yugoslavia by mail.
 He lived with his family in the house of his father-in-law Mihajlo Ratković at Kotež Neimar where he painted, collecting money for the publication of his graphics from Spain.
 At the end of 1938, he managed to find a printer who printed the collection titled For Freedom (Za slobodu) in January 1939, which contained 12 graphics depicting the Spanish Civil War.
 Immediately after the set was first printed, Kun was arrested together with the printer.
 He spent a month in the Glavnjača prison, run by the Belgrade City Administration.
 As the police were unable to find proof of his stay in Spain, he was released.
 During the arrest, the police confiscated and destroyed almost all copies of For Freedom.
-A preserved copy was used to print new editions in March of 1946 for the Congress of Spanish Fighters of Yugoslavia.
+A preserved copy was used to print new editions in March 1946 for the Congress of Spanish Fighters of Yugoslavia.
 In addition to this collection, Kun also made two paintings depicting the war — Execution (Streljanje) from 1939 shows a group of captured patriots standing in front of fascist soldiers on the execution ground, while No pasaran, which was completed in 1948, shows a woman standing with a rifle, with an inscription behind her reading "No pasaran" (It will not pass).